The WATURU water heater

 The WATURU water heater is a point-of-use unit that heats the water directly through the transfer of energy, thus eliminating any circulation losses.
 The WATURU unit makes use of the water's conductivity to heat the water.
 With the help of new and smart control technology the device achieves the desired temperature immediately.

-Immediately hot water
+Provide hot water immediately

 Save approx. 75% on water consumption